awsdocs/aws-control-tower-guide/doc_source/decommission-landing-zone.md

 + The two Amazon S3 buckets with reserved names for logs must be removed, or renamed, manually\.
 + You must delete, or rename, the existing **Security** and **Sandbox** organizational units manually\.
 **Note**
 Before you can delete the AWS Control Tower **Security OU** organization, you must first delete the logging and audit accounts, but not the management account\.
-To delete these accounts, you must [When to Sign in as a Root User](root-login.md) to the audit account and to the logging account and delete them individually\.
+To delete these accounts, you must [When to sign in as a root user](root-login.md) to the audit account and to the logging account and delete them individually\.
 +  You may wish to delete the AWS IAM Identity Center \(successor to AWS Single Sign\-On\) \(IAM Identity Center\) configuration for AWS Control Tower manually, but you can proceed with the existing IAM Identity Center configuration\.
 + You may wish to remove the VPC created by AWS Control Tower, and remove the associated AWS CloudFormation stack set\.
 + Before you can set up an AWS Control Tower landing zone in a different home Region, you also must run the command `aws organizations disable\-aws\-service\-access \-\-service\-principal controltower\.amazonaws\.com`\.